microdee/mcro/Docs/Manual/index.md

     virtual void SolveAllProblems() override;
 };

-// Create one global instance
+// Create a global instance which is tied to a module (only for demonstrating MCRO observable modules) TModuleBoundObject<FProblemSolverModule, FProblemSolver> GProblemSolver;
-FProblemSolver GProblemSolver;

 // In some other place, which doesn't know about the above implementation, the feature is used:
 IProblemSolvingFeature::Get().SolveAllProblems();